 She has frequently appeared on political discussion shows, such as Politically Incorrect with Bill Maher and Scarborough Country.
 On Scarborough Country, she had a chance to interview Ben Affleck & Jennifer Lopez prior to the release of their infamous movie, Gigli.
 During the acclaimed run of Politically Incorrect, Heather appeared a record five times, sparring with such heavyweights as Lou Sheldon and Jerry Falwell.

 Heather is also extremely active with charities such as Project Angel Food, Broadway Cares/Equity Fights AIDS, AIDS Project Los Angeles and Tuesday’s Child.
 She has also enjoyed sharing her passion for acting with people across the country teaching young aspiring actors improvisation, scene study and on-camera work.

 In her spare time, Heather has competed in triathlons across the country and spends hours reading plays, scripts and classical literature.
 She’s also an avid art collector and has amassed an impressive collection of sculpture, paintings and prints.
 She currently resides in Los Angeles with her musician husband, James.
 In 2012, their best production ever was the birth of their son, Zane.

-In June 2012, The Bold and the Beautiful received its seventh Golden Nymph Award at the International TV Audience Awards in the “Telenovela/Soap Opera” category at the Monte Carlo Television Festival.
+In June 2013, The Bold and the Beautiful received its eighth Golden Nymph Award at the International TV Audience Awards in the “Telenovela/Soap Opera” category at the Monte Carlo Television Festival.
 In 2011, The Bold and the Beautiful received its third consecutive Emmy® award for “Outstanding Daytime Drama Series”.
 In 2010, Guinness World Records® named The Bold and the Beautiful the Most Popular Daytime Soap Currently on TV.
 The Bold and the Beautiful is the most watched daytime drama series in the world, seen daily by millions of people in over 100 countries.